 It was the Holy Spirit who overshadowed the Blessed Virgin Mary inviting her participation in the act of the Incarnation.
 The incarnation is the moment in time when God, the eternal Son, took on flesh in the womb of Mary.
-And this was not done through the marital act, rather, it was done by an overshadowing of the Holy Spirit.
+This was not done through the marital act, rather, it was done by an overshadowing of the Holy Spirit.
 This is the beginning of the “fullness of time” in that God is now united with humanity in a new and profound way.

 Mary was the chosen one for this mission from all eternity.
 It was eternally the will of God to bring this act forth in and through her.
 But she had to be a willing participant.
 Eve had said “no” to God by her disobedience and, thus, humanity suffered the consequences.
 Mary enabled humanity to enter into this new relationship with God by her “yes.”
 By her free choice of obedience, the Savior came.

 God prepared our Blessed Mother for this by a special grace.
 We call it a “prevenient grace.”
 She was preserved from the effects of original sin from the moment of her conception.
 We call this the “Immaculate Conception.”
 In this preservation God applied the redeeming power of Christ her Son retroactively.
 How did God do this?
 Not sure.
-But He did it and since He is God He obviously knows what He’s doing and how to do this.
-God transcends time so He can act outside of time and that’s what He did.
+But He did it; and since He is God, He obviously knows what He’s doing and how to do this.
+God transcends time, so He can act outside of time—and that’s what He did.
 He took the saving power of His Son’s life, death and resurrection and transmitted this to the Blessed Virgin at the moment of her conception.
 Thus, her Son was her Savior and He saved her even before He was born.
 What a wonderful mystery of faith to ponder!

 This grace of the Immaculate Conception certainly had dramatic effects on Mary.
 But what’s important to note is that this preservation she received at the moment of her conception did not make her less human.
 Rather, it made her more human in a sense.
 In other words, it’s commonly said that “to sin is to be human.”
 But that’s not true.
 Sin is not, properly speaking, something that is essentially part of who we are.
 In fact, the contrary is true.
 To sin is actually to act contrary to our humanity and our dignity.
 Therefore, Mary is the only one, other than her Son, who acted always in accord with her human dignity.
 And her perfect cooperation with the eternal plan of God in the Incarnation is the perfect example of that fact.
-She didn’t have to always act in obedience and love but she did so by her own free will.
+She didn’t have to always act in obedience and love, but she did so by her own free will.
 Her perfect “yes” was an example of how she always lived throughout her life.
 In that “yes” she said, “Behold, I am the handmaid of the Lord.
-May it be done to me according to your word” (Lk.
-1:38).
+May it be done to me according to your word” (Lk 1:38).

-Mary is given many titles and among them the most sacred title is that of the “Mother of God.”
+Mary is given many titles, and among them the most sacred title is that of the “Mother of God.”
 This title is given her because she bore the eternal Son as her own child.
 She is the God-bearer.
 This actually says just as much about Jesus as it does about Mary.
 Jesus is true God and true man.
-Since He is not divided within Himself then Mary is the mother of this Person.
+Since He is not divided within Himself, then Mary is the mother of this Person.
 And this Person is God as well as man.
 So if one were to say that Mary is only the mother of the flesh of the Son, this would be strange and inaccurate.
 A mother is the mother of a person, not a nature.
-Her Son is a Person and this Person is God.
+Her Son is a Person, and this Person is God.
 Therefore, the logical and definitive conclusion is that Mary is the Mother of God.

-Scripture is quite clear that Mary conceived Jesus in a virginal way – by the Holy Spirit.
+Scripture is quite clear that Mary conceived Jesus in a virginal way—by the Holy Spirit.
 Additionally, it is the constant teaching of the Church that she always retained her virginity.
 She had no other children and never engaged in the marital act with Joseph.
 Sometimes this is confusing since there are references in the Scriptures to Jesus’ brothers and sisters.
 But this language was commonly used in reference to cousins.
 So this shouldn’t confuse us if we understand the language of the time.
 In fact this is still a common practice in other cultures of our day.
 For example, those from various African countries commonly refer to those within their own village as their brother or sister when they are with them outside of that village.

 It was God’s plan that Mary only have one Son for various reasons.
 It was especially so because of the fact that we are all called to become brothers and sisters of Christ through spiritual adoption.
-Therefore, if Jesus had blood brothers or sisters it would have undermined his spiritual brotherhood with them.
+Therefore, if Jesus had blood brothers or sisters, it would have undermined his spiritual brotherhood with them.
 It would have made their relationship with Jesus different.
 But God desires this deeper spiritual relationship with all people.
 Mary is the only blood relation to Jesus, thus, she shares a special bond with Him that no one else does.
 But it had to be that way if God was to become true man.

 Interestingly, though, even Mary’s deepest bond with Jesus does not come as a result of her physical blood relationship.
 It comes, first and foremost, by her spiritual motherhood.
 She is united with her Son primarily by her perfect faith and obedience.
 It is this bond that surpasses the natural one.